 Most discussions on habits talk about the concept of routines.
-We have been bombarded with messages about we need to focus on the right routines, and we will form good habit.
+We have been bombarded with messages about we need to focus on the right routines, and we will form good habits.

 Researchers have found that – there are 2 more things that we need to pay attention to.
 Cue and Reward.

 Cue is a trigger that prompts you to take action.
-In the Facebook example,the buzzing of my phone causes to me to check Facebook.
+In the Facebook example, the buzzing of my phone causes me to check Facebook.
 And the Reward is the feeling of social validation or connectedness that I feel.

-In the case of exercise, a cue would wearing your exercise clothes.
+In the case of exercise, a cue would be wearing your exercise clothes.
 And the reward is the endorphins we get immediately after exercising.
-Or the reward could be the tangible results – better physique, the weight on the scale,etc.
+Or the reward could be the tangible results – better physique, the weight on the scale, etc.

-Understand the cue, the routines and rewards.
+Understand the cue, routines, and rewards.
 By noticing the cue and focusing on the rewards, we can fall in the routines

 The Importance of Belief

-Take the case of Alcoholics who have fought for months and in some cases years -their addiction of alcohol abuse.
-They see the damage it has done for them, and they do want to change, however the journey looks dismal.
+Take the case of Alcoholics who have fought for months and in some cases years -their addiction to alcohol abuse.
+They see the damage it has done for them, and they do want to change, however, the journey looks dismal.

 This is where groups like Alcoholics Anonymous have done a great job.
 People joining the group/attending meetings are exposed to other’s success stories.
 And this slowly gives them hope.
 They start believing that they too can change for the better.